devfallo/Gochugaru/README.md

 ## 1. System Information Check

-To check your Python version, macOS version, and CPU architecture, run the following script:
+Before starting development, it's crucial to check your system's compatibility.
+Run the following script to verify your Python version, macOS version, and CPU architecture:

 ```bash
 python system_check.py
 ```

-This script will output your system details and provide a tailored PyTorch installation recommendation.
+This script will output your system details and provide a tailored PyTorch installation recommendation, ensuring you use a compatible version for your environment.

 ## 2. PyTorch Installation Guide